PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/booleans-keepif-and-showif/+page.md

 Text.text(`You are a girl!`).keepIf(p.isGirl)
 ```

-But how can we keep a special `Text` component if the user on the other hand is a boy (i.e. when `p.isGirl` is `false`)?
-Just as we can use mathemtical operations with numbers, there are some operations we can use with boolean values.
+But how can we keep a special `Text` component if the user on the other hand is a boy (i.e. when `p.isGirl` has the value `false`)?
+Just as we can use mathematical operations with numbers, there are some operations we can use with boolean values.
 The simplest is the `==` operation, which checks if the value to left of `==` is equal to the value to the right of it.
 If they are equal, the result of the operation is `true`, and if they are not equal, the result is instead `false`.

 So, to check if the user is a boy, we can compare `p.isGirl` with `false` using the `==` operator.